 b.
 Address support for other groups, especially NGOs and civil society organizations at a future point as the idea of who constitutes a “community” in this space is less clear and the tests for which groups might need/merit support would be trickier.
 Moreover, the number of applicants could be very large.

 c.
-Overall, the Working Group recommendeds giving some preference to applicants geographically located in Emerging Markets/Developing countries and in languages whose presence on the web is limited.
+Overall, the Working Group recommends giving some preference to applicants geographically located in Emerging Markets/Developing countries and in languages whose presence on the web is limited.

-dA series of groups are not recommended for support based on WG work, specifically:
+d.
+A series of groups are not recommended for support based on WG work, specifically:

 Applicants that don’t need the support/have ample financing;